stathiskaps/xm-companies-manager/README.md

 All API endpoints require JWT authentication.

-Generate a test token by running:
+Generate a test token by running in a new terminal:

 ```bash
 make token